Claude Code Burning Your Budget? One Setting Saves 60% on Tokens

 }

-The counterintuitive part is that a lot of people treat Opus as the “safe default” — Opus can’t be wrong, Haiku might give worse results.
-But that logic costs you 5x the money for quality improvements you don’t need.
+This echoes SP-150’s indie hacker philosophy — money isn’t the enemy, misallocation is.
+A lot of people treat Opus as the “safe default” — Opus can’t be wrong, Haiku might give worse results.
+But that logic costs 5x for quality improvements you don’t need.
 Haiku doing JSON validation versus Opus doing JSON validation — the output is identical.
 The difference is the number on your bill.

 The Philosophy of /compact — Knowing When to Compress

-Most people let Claude auto-compact — when context gets too full, Claude decides what to keep, summarizes the history, and continues.
-This mostly works.
-But it has one problem: Claude decides what’s important, not you.
+Most people let Claude auto-compact — when context window gets too full, Claude decides what to keep, summarizes the history, and continues.
+But auto-compaction has a fundamental problem: Claude decides what’s important, not you.

 When to manually /compact:

-After resolving a complex bug.
+After resolving a complex bug, before the next task.
 The wrong turns, the attempted approaches, the intermediate errors — you have the answer now.
 You don’t need Claude carrying all that history forward.

 When not to /compact: